University of Toronto researchers worked with Spotify on a study looking into how our listening and searching habits change over time.

 The details reveal more differences.
 For instance, though younger listeners explore less, they’re quicker to add their new discoveries to their personal selections and even their top tracks.
 Younger listeners also explore a more diverse range of content than their older counterparts.

-The goal of the ongoing research into listener behaviour is to tweak the AI algorithms to incorporate user lifecycle information and level of exploration into diverse genres.
+The goal of the ongoing research into listener behaviour is to tweak the AI algorithms into incorporating user lifecycle information and level of exploration into diverse genres.